RommelTJ/ExercisesAndAlgorithms/interview_tips/2-CodingInterviewAdvice.md

 Don't be boring.
 Some interviewers won't care about these cleanup steps.
 If you're unsure, say something like, "Then I'd usually check the code against some edge cases—should we do that next?"

+##  Practice

+In the end, there's no substitute for running practice questions.

+Actually write code with pen and paper.
+Be honest with yourself.
+It'll probably feel awkward at first.
+Good.
+You want to get over that awkwardness now so you're not fumbling when it's time for the real interview.